American–owned Alliance Resource Partners’ River View Coal Mine in Uniontown Kentucky is the largest mine of its type in the nation.

 While River View Coal mine’s engineer Mark Henshaw said the process wasn’t an issue at the site, the Mine Safety and Health Administration (MSHA) ordered the mine pushing CCR into tailing pond to find a solution to remove the operator from the dozer.
 Although there were a few options available, River View Coal management chose to utilise remote control technology on its dozers.

 The client had two dozers in operations, a Caterpillar D6T and a Caterpillar D8R.
-Management was told by other remote technology companies that adapting a system to the older, D8R dozer was virtually impossible, however, RCT was unconvinced
+Management was told by other remote technology companies that adapting a system to the older, D8R dozer was virtually impossible, however, RCT was unconvinced.
+Consequently RCT was awarded the

 RCT is well-known in the industry for being able to adapt its technology to ANY MACHINE and was therefore keen to rise to the challenge of retrofitting its ControlMaster® Remote Dozer system (ATX2200) to the dozers.
 A rather challenging job that was successfully completed by RCT’s Custom team – a dedicated projects team with the resources and expertise to find the answers to problems and adapt current systems.